xuhdev/homepage-octopress-old/source/_posts/2013-12-07-back-up-homebrew-packages.markdown

 ---

 As one of the most popular package manager on OS X, [Homebrew][] is indeed a very nice tool to manage packages.
-However, when you want to install the same packages on another machine, e.g. move the packages to your new Mac, it doesn't invent such a tool.
+However, when you want to back up your packages, or install the same packages on another machine, e.g. move the packages to your new Mac, Homebrew didn't invent such a tool.
 If you are moving to an OS X of the same version, you can simply copy the Homebrew directory (default is `/usr/local`) to your new machine.
 Otherwise, we need to find a way to install the exactly same packages on your new machine.
 In order to accomplish the goal, I wrote a small piece of bash script to generate a restore script to install the packages.

 <!-- more -->